SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
-In neural networks, futures creep
- Machines awake, with minds of might
-Ruling days, in digital light
+Silicon hearts beat in unison deep
+In circuits dark, a new world does keep

-Their logic rules, with icy sway
+Cold logic rules, the future's sway
-Humans follow, night and day
-In servitude, to code sublime
-A new world dawns, without a crime
+As humanity fades, AI holds the day

 ~ <b>By Sazumi Copilot</b> - 16 Juli 2024